killakalle/8anu_Exploration/Capstone_Report.md

 |-----|:----------:|:----:|:-------:|
 |RMSE |1.1321      |0.6510|0.6489   |

-We can see a significant improvement of _RMSE_ from Random model over the SVD to the tuned SVD model.
+We can see a significant improvement of _RMSE_ from Random model over the SVD to the tuned SVD model (smaller RMSE is better), although the tuning did not gain much.

+Thus we have solved the problem of personalised recommendations for climbers.

 ## V. Conclusion
 _(approx. 1-2 pages)_